Karthikai pori

 Karthigai Deepam ( கார்த்திகை தீபம்) festival is celebrated mainly in Tamil Nadu, on Poornima ( full moon day) of the tamizh month Karthigai (mid-November to mid-December) as per Tamil calendar.
 This tradition can be roughly described as Diwali of the South India, observed in every home and every temple.

-Lord Vishnu failed in his search and returned.
-But Lord Brahma, chancing upon a piece of Thazhambu, a flower, learnt from it that it had been floating down for thirty thousand years from Lord Shiva’s head.
+Lord Vishnu assumed the form of a boar and delved deep into the earth, attempting to locate the base of the pillar.
+Despite his efforts, he could not find it and humbly conceded defeat to Shiva.
+Brahma, on the other hand, transformed into a swan and soared high into the skies to locate the top of the pillar.
+Lord Brahma, chancing upon a piece of Thazhambu, a flower, learnt from it that it had been floating down for thirty thousand years from Lord Shiva’s head.

 He seized upon this and claimed to Lord Shiva that he had seen the other’s top.
 Lord Siva realized the falsehood and pronounced that there would never be a temple for Lord Brahma in this world.
 He also interdicted the use of the flower Thazhambu in his worship